sohamkonar/Iterative-Shader-Lab/README.md

 - **Screenshot Evidence**: Sends rendered results to the LLM for visual feedback on iterations

 ### Developer Experience
-- **User-Friendly Interface**: Clean UI with separate code editor, rendering canvas, and feedback panels
+- **User-Friendly Interface**: Clean three-column layout with Shader Description, Shader Preview & Iteration History, and Shader Code section
 - **Helpful Status Messages**: Clear guidance on what's happening and what to do next
-- **Visual Iteration History**: Track the evolution of your shader with screenshots and metrics
+- **Visual Iteration History**: Track the evolution of your shader with screenshots and iteration labels
-- **Compilation Metrics**: Get detailed information on compilation success, warnings, and performance
+- **Auto-Growing Textareas**: Textareas that automatically expand as you type
+- **Speech-to-Text Input**: Dictate shader descriptions and feedback using your microphone

 ### Architecture & Technical Features
 - **Modular Design**: Separation of concerns with dedicated modules for rendering, evaluation, and UI